Back to Top

 2 ENTRIES

-Helms must be members of WLYC to be eligible for club dinghy and tidal racing trophies/awards, or members of either the WLYC or SSC to enter the Joint One Day Event racing (except as stated in 2.3 below).
+2.2 HELM ELIGIBILITY Helms must be members of WLYC to be eligible for club dinghy and tidal racing trophies/awards, or members of either the WLYC or SSC to enter the Joint One Day Event racing (except as stated in 2.3 below).
+Helms competing in the Junior Handicap Series or for Junior trophies/awards must be under the age of 19 on the 31st December of the sailing year.

-Eligible Helms shall enter the class, sail number, helm and crew details on the race sheet (located adjacent to the Club Notice Board) before racing.
+2.4 SIGNING ON Eligible Helms shall enter the class, sail number, helm and crew details on the race sheet (located adjacent to the Club Notice Board) before racing.
+Junior helms intending to sail in the Junior handicap series should sign on in the appropriate section on the race sheet.

-The Crews’ Race is for members who have crewed regularly during the season and have not helmed in more than 6 club races since 1st January prior to the Race.
+2.5 CREWS’ RACE The Crews’ Race is for members who have crewed regularly during the season and have not helmed in more than 6 club races since 1st January prior to the Race.
 Boats competing in the Crews’ Race shall be awarded average points for a series race that is raced at the same time.
-Single hander dinghies shall not be sailed “two up” in the Crews’ Race.
-No other club race will sail concurrent with the Crews’ Race 2.6 Ladies’’ RACE
+No other club race will sail concurrent with the Crews’ Race

-Boats competing in the Ladies’ Race shall be awarded average points for the series race that is raced at the same time.
-Single hander dinghies shall not be sailed “two up” in the Ladies’ Race.
-No other club race will sail concurrent with the Lady’s Race
+2.6 LADIES’ RACE Double handed boats must be helmed by a Lady member but may have a male crew.
+Helms competing in the Ladies’ Race shall be awarded average points for the series race that is raced at the same time.
+No other club race will sail concurrent with the Ladies’ Race

 3 SAFETY REQUIREMENTS

-All competitors shall wear adequate personal buoyancy at all times when afloat.
-When sailing on the tide all competitors shall wear adequate personal buoyancy at all times.
-During the period from 1st October to 1st June wet suits or dry suits shall be worn in addition to personal buoyancy during tidal racing.
+3.1 PERSONAL BUOYANCY All lake users shall wear adequate personal buoyancy at all times when afloat.
+During the period from 1st November to 1st April wet suits or dry suits shall be worn in addition to personal buoyancy.

 4 COMMUNICATIONS TO COMPETITORS